Nort721/Nort721.github.io/_data/unpblshblogs/2024-01-13-Kernel-Driver-Monitoring.md

 of processes handles and modify them which is often done to protect usermode processes from termination or dumping.
 These are just some examples but the possibilities are near limitless.

-Kernel defensive mechanisms - DSE
+Kernel defensive mechanism - DSE
 ---
 Running code inside the Windows kernel is no doubt a powerful capability, which is why when Microsoft first released Windows Vista it also introduced DSE.